-The correspondence from colleges can be as informative as it is overwhelming.
+The correspondence from colleges will increase in the next year and can be as informative as it is overwhelming.
 A student need not reply to every email that is sent.
 A student need not read every letter.
 Rather, set the items aside to review as a study break or when a student has more time.
 Just because a school has sent material may not mean the student will be admitted to the institution; likewise, a college to which your child will be admitted may not yet have your child's contact information and has therefore not sent information.